Restructuring and insolvency in Jersey: overview

 There is no codified statutory or customary corporate rescue process in common use.
-It may be possible to use the just and equitable winding up jurisdiction under the Companies (Jersey) Law 1991 in certain limited circumstances, but this is an evolving area of law without consistent jurisdiction.
-There is also on older process under the Loi (1839) Sur Les Remises des Biens and named remise de biens which may be afforded by the Court to temporarily embarrassed debtors.
+It has been possible to use the just and equitable winding up (J&E) jurisdiction under the Companies Law in certain limited circumstances.
+This is a continually evolving area of law without consistent jurisdiction.
+There is also an older process under the Loi (1839) Sur Les Remises des Biens and named remise de biens that may be afforded by the Court to temporarily embarrassed debtors.

 Objective.
 J&E: Winding up of the company with the possibility of the appointed liquidators selling parts of the business and assets as a going concern.

 Remise: Payment of the secured creditors of the debtor's heritage (being Jersey situs immoveable (real) property including lease interests held which are for a term in excess of 9 years), excess to unsecured.

 Initiation.
 J&E: Application by the Company or a director.